 For the parties involved in a mediation, the stakes are high.
 Everyone, including the mediator, feels the pressure.
 Mediations involve complex situations.
 The parties have business or life-changing outcomes riding on the results.
 As experienced mediators know, “winging it” is a poor mediation strategy.

-The first tip: avoid creating one massive checklist that attempts to include everything.
-Keep your checklists short and to the point.
+If you’re a mediator, keep your checklists short and to the point.
 If you sense your checklist growing, break the universe down into manageable chunks and create a checklist for each chunk.
 Instead of several physical documents, put all the checklists into one document.
-Separate them within the document by starting each checklist on a new page (this will come in handy if you delegate one or more checklists to other members of your team).
+Separate them within the document by starting each checklist on a new page (this will come in handy if you delegate one or more checklists to other members of your mediation team).

 Sometimes a mediator confronts a topic in each mediation.
 That mediator may cover child custody, property division, or tax issues as routine parts of family law mediations.
 If that happens to you, create a checklist for each area and choose which combination of checklists to use for a specific mediation.
 Customize the standard checklist depending on the exact issues in your mediation.